hosseindehghanipour1998/Web_Programming/5 - React JS/ReadMe.md

 ## Create your project
 Now that we have installed this app, we create react app by simply typing :

-` create-ract-app app-name`
+`$ create-ract-app app-name`

 If you faced any errors, click [Here](#Errors)

 which would create the project you want at the current directory you are in right now.
 Now if we go to the directory we can simply see that a lot of files have been created for us.[(a sample)](https://github.com/hosseindehghanipour1998/Web_Programming/tree/master/5%20-%20React%20JS/1%20-%20Create%20Your%20First%20React%20App/first-react-project)

+How to ***Finish off*** your project ? by simply typing the command :

+`$ npm run build`

+ which would _"Minify"_ all the codes and everything else we have made so far and puts them into a _"Build"_ folder in our project.
+We can deploy our app by deploying that folder.

 ## Wander in the created files
 If we go to _package.json_ we can see that a few tags have been written down there.

 Let's start describing each one.
-Simply type  ` npm start ` and check the opened browser for us.
+Simply type  `$ npm start ` and check the opened browser for us.
 This what you should see on the opened browser:

 <img src="https://github.com/hosseindehghanipour1998/Web_Programming/blob/master/Misc%20Data/React/start.PNG" height="400" width="500" align="middle">